Aditya-code289/sol_documentary/README.md

-# sol_documentary
+# solidity_documentary
-My Journey of learning solidity
+This repo depicts my journey as a solidity developer, Everyday whatever I learn and practice, I commit it on this repository as a proof of my learning and consistency